-The goal of the nurse practitioner clinical practicum experience is to engage students in varied, quality clinical experiences in primary care settings.
-Clinical practicum experiences are embedded in primary care courses (90 hours each) and a final practicum of 360 hours designed to provide a synthesis experience for the student.
+The goal of the nurse practitioner clinical practicum experience is to engage students in varied, quality clinical experiences in both in-patient and primary care settings.
+Clinical practicum experiences are embedded in the behavioral health courses NURS 6801, NURS 6802, NURS 6803 (135 hours each) and a final practicum NURS 6985 (225 hours) designed to provide a synthesis experience for the student.

-Students must complete a total of 630 practicum hours in primary care in addition to 45 clinical hours in Health Assessment to meet the requirements for graduation.
+Students must complete a total of 630 practicum hours in psychiatric mental health care in addition to 45 clinical hours in health assessment to meet the requirements for graduation.
 The expectation is that students will progress from requiring close supervision in the first practicum experience to seeing a schedule of clients independently with their preceptor's support by the end of their last clinical class.